Remote Staffing vs. Outsourcing: What’s The Difference?

 - Training and development, career development

-- Improving employee performance contributing to the organization’s success
+- Improving employee performance contributes to the organization’s success

 - Supporting individual growth as well as organizational growth